rduenasf/birding/docs/birds/phaino.md

 scientific_name: "Phainopepla nitens"
 order: "Passeriformes"
 family: "Ptiliogonatidae (Silky-flycatchers)"
 description: "Phainopepla nitens is a species of bird in the Ptiliogonatidae (Silky-flycatchers) family.
-It has been observed 5 times."
+It has been observed 5 times.
+It has been photographed."
 species_group: "Silky-flycatchers"
 species_code: "phaino"

 sidebar_position: 354
-sidebar_class_name: " "
+sidebar_class_name: "has-photo "
 tags:
   - Passeriformes
   - Ptiliogonatidae (Silky-flycatchers)
   - Silky-flycatchers
-  - Needs Photo
+  - Has Photo
   - Needs Audio
 ---